 - Familiarity with common office technology (i.e. PCs, Macs, printers, etc.)

 - Familiarity with biking as a means of transportation.

 - Knowledge of the Boston metro area.

 To apply, please send a resume and cover letter to email@example.com.

-The information you send should include your desired focus, which period (spring or summer), your availability (hours per week and days, evenings or weekends available), your academic and career goals, the skills and experience you possess and their relevancy to the internship you are applying for.
+The information you send should include your desired focus, your availability (hours per week and days, evenings or weekends available), your academic and career goals, the skills and experience you possess and their relevancy to the internship you are applying for.

 Internships are unpaid but we are happy to help students earn academic credit for their work.
 Interns who leave the organization in good standing may request a letter of recommendation from our staff.